snumrl/CrowdSimulation_jaedong/README.md

 ## Abstract

-This codes implement simulation of "Crowd Simulation by Deep Reinforcement Learning (http://mrl.snu.ac.kr/research/ProjectCrowdRL/crowdrl.htm)".
+This codes implement the paper "Crowd Simulation by Deep Reinforcement Learning" (http://mrl.snu.ac.kr/research/ProjectCrowdRL/crowdrl.htm).

 ## How to install